dynamodb-toolbox/dynamodb-toolbox/README.md

 | autoExecute | `boolean` | Enables/disables automatic execution of the DocumentClient method (default: *inherited from Entity*) |
 | autoParse | `boolean` | Enables/disables automatic parsing of returned data when `autoExecute` evaluates to `true` (default: *inherited from Entity*) |

-If you prefer to specify your own parameters, the optional third argument allows you to pass an `object` that contains valid `DeleteItem` API parameters.
-These will be merged into the final payload.
+If you prefer to specify your own parameters, the optional third argument allows you to add custom parameters.
+[See Adding custom parameters and clauses](#adding-custom-parameters-and-clauses) for more information.

 ```javascript
 // Specify my key